QUT-Digital-Observatory/resbaz24_qda/2024_qld_election_reddit_dataset/dataset_readme.md

 ## Generative AI

-We used Google's Gemini Flash 1.5 002 model to determin topic relevance with the state election.
+We used Google's Gemini Flash 1.5 002 model to determine topic relevance with the state election.
 The coding prompt is as follows:

 ```
 The following Reddit submissions are drawn from Australian subreddits in the state of Queensland.
 They were created in the last week, during which there was a Queensland state election.
 Please code these submissions as being relevant to the election (even generally) or not relevant.
 Output JSON as a simple object where the keys are the number of the item, and the value is true (for relevant) or false (for not relevant).
 Submissions follow: